ember-fastboot/ember-cli-fastboot/README.md

 ## Known Limitations

-While FastBoot is under active development, there are several major restrictions you should be aware of.
-Only the most brave should even consider deploying this to production.
+There are a few key restrictions developers should be aware of with FastBoot.

 ### No `didInsertElement`